Introduction to Computer Program Design - Course Information

 Each student should sign up for and attend two weekly 1 hour lab sessions

-The first lab is in the second week of the trimester.
+The labs start on the second week of the trimester.

 Note there are seven options to choose from for each of the two lab sessions.
 See the online timetable